McTrees/werewolves/help/cmds/g/index.md

 **Game**

-*Commands in this category are typically to do with managing the game and it's various states.*
+*Commands in this category are typically to do with managing the game and its various states.*

 **Notes:**
   - Most of the commands here are Game Master only.